There is hope for pelvic floor dysfunction

 — Fecal incontinence, lack of bowel control or Constipation

-— Pelvic organ prolapse, a condition in which the uterus, bladder and bowel may descent into the vagina
+— Pelvic organ prolapse, a condition in which the uterus, bladder and bowel may descend into the vagina

 — Painful Sex and Menstruation